Elemental Cyber Security FAQ

 - Mitigates risks associated with unknown and non-compliant systems

-How does Elemental Security's ESP help in meeting internal and regulatory audit requirements?
+How does ESP help in meeting internal and regulatory audit requirements?

-What factors should I consider when evaluating policy management products?
+What factors should I consider when evaluating security compliance management products?

 Enterprise security infrastructure and requirements are continually evolving.
-Some key questions to consider when evaluating policy management products include:
+Some key questions to consider when evaluating security compliance management products include:

-- Will the solution adapt to my changing needs?
+- Will the solution adapt to my changing environment?
 Is it flexible enough to solve not just the problems I know I have now, but also those I will face in the future?

 - Can I use the solution across much of my infrastructure?
 Can the solution give me visibility into all my network assets, even those I don't already know about?

-- Do I need to put an agent on every machine, or can I achieve my policy objectives through partial deployments?
+- Do I need to put an agent on every machine, or can I achieve my security compliance objectives through partial deployments?

-- Does the solution reduce the effort required to manage policies across the organization?
+- Does the solution reduce the effort required to manage security policies and maintain compliance across the entire organization?

 - Are there cost savings that result from its implementation?